cylc/cylc-admin/docs/proposal-spawn-on-d.md

 @xtrigger2 => B
 ```

-Tim W's edge case: `B` triggers and determines that `xtrigger1` can never be
+Tim W's case: `B` triggers and determines that `xtrigger1` can never be
 satisfied, so we need to remove the waiting `A` (the two xtriggers are watching
 two mutually exclusive data directories for a new file).
-This is (?) the only
+This is arguably a
-remaining case for suicide triggers, and even this will go away once we are
+remaining valid case for suicide triggers (although this will go away once we
-spawning xtriggered-tasks "on demand" too in response to xtrigger outputs.
+are spawning xtriggered-tasks "on demand" too in response to xtrigger outputs).

-For the moment we can either keep suicide triggers to support this use case, or
-perhaps suggest a workaround: `B` calls `cylc remove A`.
+In any case there is no harm in keeping suicide triggers for backward
+compatibility and in case they are needed for a few edge cases like this.
+See
+also [stuck waiting tasks](#stuck-waiting-tasks): "a *handled* upstream failure
+that does not fix the workflow can potentially cause orphaned waiting tasks".

 ## Intervention and reflow

-Re-flow means having the workflow continue to "flow on" according to the graph
+Reflow means having the workflow continue to "flow on" according to the graph
 from a manually re-triggered task.

 ### Reflow in SoS